nekolaiv/python-meenies/README.md

 <summary><h2>Personal Ideas<h2></summary>

 <h3>Project 1: Magic Square Solver</h3>
-- <strong>Description</strong>: A Python program that automatically generates and solves a magic square based on the user-defined size, ensuring that all rows, columns, and diagonals sum to the same value.
+- <strong>Description</strong>: A Python program that automatically generates and solves a magic square based on the user-defined size, ensuring that all rows, columns, and diagonals sum to the same value. <br>
 - <strong>Features</strong>: Dynamic size selection, step-by-step visualization of the solving process, input validation, and support for both odd and even-sized squares.

 </details>